Is Frozen Fruit As Healthy As Fresh Fruit? 9 Key Differences

 5. Shelf Life

 One of the best parts about purchasing frozen fruit is that it has a lengthy shelf life.
-If you keep bags of frozen fruit tucked away in a freezer, you can still use it for several months to a year.
-The nutrition value, color, flavor, and texture won’t be too different from the day it was first frozen.
-Since you won’t be at risk of food spoilage, you can save a substantial amount of money from avoiding food waste
+If you keep insulated bags of frozen fruit tucked away in a freezer, you can still use it for several months to a year.
+The nutritional value, color, flavor, and texture won’t be too different from the day it was first frozen.
+Since you won’t be at risk of food spoilage, you can save a substantial amount of money from avoiding food waste.

 The consumption of fresh fruit must occur much sooner after the time of purchase.
 Depending on the fruit, it can last for upwards of a few days to a couple of weeks.
 If you’re going to buy fresh fruit in bulk for a retail business, ensure that you calculate the demand for it.